-- Cash-back cards: Chances are, if you’ve been staying close to home, these cards are where you’ve been racking up the most points to pay for home improvement projects, ordering in, streaming services, and groceries.
-Redeem your earned cash back for statement credits to cover travel costs such as hotels.
+- Cash-back cards: Chances are if you’ve been staying close to home, these cards are where you’ve been racking up the most points to pay for home improvement projects, ordering in, streaming services, and groceries.
+Redeem your earned cash back for statement credits to cover travel costs like hotels.

 - Airline cards: Some of these allow you to redeem points toward car rentals or use miles for booking stays with hotel partners.

-Don’t have enough points or miles or a free stay?
+Don’t have enough points or miles for a free stay?
 You could cut costs by using your hotel, airline, or general travel rewards card’s deals or discounts for hotel and car rental partners.

 Your card may come with road-trip benefits.
-For example, Bank of America cardholders get one free admission per card to more than 225 museums, on the first full weekend of the month, with the “Museums on Us” benefit.
-With more museums opening up again and increasing capacity limits, this card could save you admission fees.
+For example, Bank of America cardholders get one free admission per card to more than 225 museums on the first full weekend of the month with the “Museums on Us” benefit.
+With more museums reopening and increasing capacity limits, this card could save you admission fees.

-Some card types come with other road trip-friendly benefits, too.
+Some card types come with other road trip-friendly benefits.
 For example, Visa Signature cards offer insurance coverage for your valuables (while in hotels) and discounts on luxury vehicle rentals.
-World Mastercard offers low-rate guarantees and “stay guarantees” if you encounter any issues while staying at three star or higher hotels booked via the Mastercard Travel & Lifestyle Services program.
+World Mastercard offers low-rate guarantees and “stay guarantees” if you encounter any issues while staying at three-star or higher hotels booked via the Mastercard Travel and Lifestyle Services program.

-If your card offers roadside assistance benefits, you could save on towing and other roadside calamities, if they occur.
+If your card offers roadside assistance benefits, you could save on towing and other roadside calamities.
 If you plan to rent a larger or different vehicle for your trip, many credit cards offer rental car insurance coverage.
 This allows you to decline some coverage (and charges) at the rental desk.

 Dine and Ride to Earn Cash Back

-“Gas is the biggest road-trip expense, along with lodging and meals,” says Tara Schatz, avid road tripper and founder of the blog Back Road Ramblers.
+“Gas is the biggest road-trip expense, along with lodging and meals,” said Tara Schatz, avid road-tripper and founder of the blog Back Road Ramblers.
 That’s why she camps and cooks meals to keep costs down.
 If you plan to buy groceries for an Airbnb or suite-style hotel stay, bring a card that offers bonus rewards for groceries, whether supermarket or warehouse spending.

 Be sure to check if any of your travel cards have limited-time offers that can benefit you while on your road trip.